 Students must be vaccinated against COVID-19 and will be required to provide proof upon acceptance into the program.

-Prospective CAPHI students must complete an application form and record two 1-3 minute interview videos to be considered for the program.
+Prospective CAPHI students must complete an application form and virtual interview to be considered for the program.
 Prospective students will be prompted to answer two personal statements questions and upload unofficial transcripts as part of the application form.
 We recommend having these ready when you begin filling out the form.
 The personal statement prompts are listed below.
 We recommend drafting these responses ahead of time in a separate document, then pasting them into the application form.
 The application must be submitted by the application deadline, March 31, 2023 11:59PM PST.
 All applicant materials will be reviewed after the deadline.
 Select students will be notified if they are invited to interview.
 Interviews will be held virtually in the spring.

 1. Tell us about yourself.
 (350 words)